 You are most likely an empath and you most likely changed yourself so many times, until you lost who you were to make the relationship work with the narcissist.

-You might be waiting for the hoover, so you can tell them where to go and give yourself the closure and the grand final of the relationship that never truly existed in the terms of a relationship more, sunken ship, with the narcissists that only aims to take everything away from you so you hit rock bottom and have to fight with everything you have just to reach the surface again, dodging them trying to dunk you straight back under.
+You might be waiting for the hoover, so you can tell them where to go and give yourself the closure and the grand final of the relationship that never truly existed in the terms of a relationship more, sunken ship, with the narcissists that only aims to take everything away from you, so you hit rock bottom and have to fight with everything you have just to reach the surface again, dodging them trying to dunk you straight back under.

-When the narcissist appears to hoover you, human nature can make you intrigued, personally, I would recommend, no contact or grey rock and stick to it but you have to do what right is right for you, so if you do acknowledge them, remind yourself, they are abusive and they are a narcissist.
+When the narcissist appears to hoover you, human nature can make you intrigued.
+Personally, I would recommend, no contact or grey rock and stick to it but you have to do what right is right for you, so if you do acknowledge them, remind yourself, they are abusive, and they are a narcissist.

-Because we were at the time co-parenting, I listened to how my ex-narcissist went around the manipulation tactics of the hoover, for the third and final hoover they tried, I didn’t yet understand fully they had NPD.
+Because we were at the time co-parenting, I listened to how my ex-narcissist went around the manipulation tactics of the hoover, for the third and final hoover they tried, I didn’t yet understand entirely they had NPD.

 I decided from then on its time, to love my life and stop letting the narcissist triangulate us.

-The narcissist will never be accountable, they will not see what they’ve done to cause any of it, they’ll not even take 50/50.
+The narcissist will never be accountable, and they will not see what they’ve done to cause any of it, they’ll not even take 50/50.
 They may false apology, but they will still turn it all around onto what you’ve done.